What Does the Rumored Death of Keywords Imply?

 This is another angle to look at the rumored death of keywords.
 Why does a site want to rank high on a search engine?
 Because it wants organic traffic, which comes from search engines.
 What if the site gets traffic without ranking?
 That cuts short a long story.
-The latest content marketing techniques, endorsed by technical people as well as by users can fetch a site enough organic traffic, without ranking it high.
+The latest content marketing techniques, endorsed by technical people as well as by users can fetch a site enough organic traffic.

 As a matter of fact, some online marketers have articulated how Google has moved from the erstwhile ways to assign a ranking.
 The technicalities don’t matter that much anymore, what matters is content and if a site has informative and captivating content on it, then on that virtue, the site gets high ranking on Google.

 Hence, make content your priority, not ranking against a few keywords.